forcedotcom/source-deploy-retrieve/contributing/developing.md

 Clone the project and `cd` into it:

 ```
-$ git clone git@github.com:forcedotcom/source-deploy-retrieve.git
+git clone git@github.com:forcedotcom/source-deploy-retrieve.git
-$ cd source-deploy-retrieve
+cd source-deploy-retrieve
 ```

 Ensure you have [Yarn](https://yarnpkg.com/) installed, then run:

 ```
-$ yarn install
+yarn install
-$ yarn build
+yarn build
 ```

 ## Branches

-- We work in `develop`
 - Our released (_production_) branch is `main`
 - Our work happens in _topic_ branches (feature and/or bug fix)
-  - These branches are based on `develop` and can live in forks for external contributors or within this repository for authors
+  - These branches are based on `main` and can live in forks for external contributors or within this repository for authors
   - Be sure to prefix branches in this repository with `<developer-name>/`
   - Be sure to keep branches up-to-date using `rebase`